FloBeni/2024-GTDrift/README.md

         -   A 'species_list.tab' table contains the set of species on which was done the analysis.

-        -   In the subdirectories 'phylogeny' are stored the outputs of the pipeline, the alignments used to inferred the phylogeny, the RAxML-NG log and the phylogenetic trees.
+        -   In the subdirectories 'phylogeny' are stored the outputs of the pipeline, the alignments used to infer the phylogeny, the RAxML-NG log and the phylogenetic trees.

         -   In the subdirectories 'dnds' are stored the output of the pipeline, the alignments on which was estimated the dN/dS *per* concatenate.